devlaam/Leucine/README.md

 * Messages (letters) can be send between actors, or from the outside to each actor, to get work done.
 * Messages accepted by the actor are put into the mailbox and are processed in the order of arrival.
 * Messages send between two actors are guaranteed to keep their order.
+* Messages and Senders are typed and can be type-coupled, so you can restrict the message flow at compile time.
 * Actors can be told to stop directly, or after the current mailbox is depleted.
-* Exceptions (and termination) generate callbacks wich you can handle separately from the main line of code, or ignore.
+* Exceptions (and termination) generate callbacks which you can handle separately from the main line of code, or ignore.
 * There is a monitor class which enables you to get insight in the inner working of your code for debugging or system supervision.
 * It runs on JVM, JS and Native, and isolates you from their differences in treading implementation.